AMS-2090/Design-Patterns/README.md

 # Design-Patterns

-Java examples of main design patterns.
+It will be a collection of Java examples of main design patterns.